Government of Venezuela

 Venezuela is a federal presidential republic.

-The chief executive is the President of Venezuela who is both head of state and head of government.
+The chief executive is the President of Venezuela, who is both head of state and head of government.
 Executive power is exercised by the President.
 Legislative power is vested in the National Assembly of Venezuela.
 Supreme judicial power is exercised by the Supreme Tribunal of Justice.

 Legislative power

 Legislation can be initiated by the executive branch, the legislative branch (either a committee of the National Assembly or three members of the latter), the judicial branch, the citizen branch (ombudsman, public prosecutor, and controller general) or a public petition signed by no fewer than 0.1% of registered voters.

-The voting age is 18, and voting is compulsory.
+The voting age is 18, and voting is not compulsory.

 Executive power

 The president is elected by a plurality vote with direct and universal suffrage for a six-year term.
 A president may be re-elected perpetually (only in consecutive terms) as of 15 February 2009.
 The president appoints the Vice President.

 The president decides the size and composition of the cabinet and makes appointments to it with the involvement of the National Assembly.

 Former ministries include the Venezuelan Ministry of Infrastructure, which became the "Ministry of Public Works and Housing" and was split into the Ministry of Transport and Communications and the Ministry of Housing & Habitat in June 2010.
 The Ministry of Popular Economy became the "Ministry of Communal Economy" in 2007, and was merged into the Ministry of Communes and Social Protection on 3 March 2009, along with the Ministry of Participation and Social Protection.
 In February 2010 the Ministry of Planning and Development was merged with the Ministry of Finance to form the Ministry of Planning and Finance.